xeger/docker-rainbow/README.md

 but the people who look at `docker ps` output probably don't care to see a container named `busybox_bin-sh-c-ls-foo`!

-To encourage you to choose terse names, Rainbow will extract the _first_ alphanumeric word from the cmd and use it alone as a suffix for your container named.
+Although we encourage you to choose terse names, Rainbow will helpfully modify any value you provide with underscores in place of any non alpha-numeric value.
 If this is an issue, refer to "Customizing Container Names", below.

 ### Multi-tenancy